utdsi/Cointab-assignment/README.md

    npm install

    ```
- Connect with your SQL workbench.
+ Connect with your SQL workbench.<br>
  Start the server with command
  ```javascript
 npm run server